KrishanMohanDev/Login-register-Assignment/README.md

 # Login-register-Assignment-
 This is a simple front end development for internship.
-It is developed in HTML, Css, JavaScript, and PHP.
+It is developed in HTML, Css, JavaScript, PHP, and MySQL.

 > Requirement: